JohnSnowLabs/spark-nlp/docs/en/alab/quickstart.md

 ## Lightning fast annotation - for FREE

 A highly efficient annotation tool for all enterprise teams who need to:
-- annotate documents;
+- annotate text, PDF and image documents;
-- build ML models & get them to production;
+- build NLP models & get them to production;

 All that **without writing a line of code**!